uboslinux/ubos-docs/sphinx/developers/toyapps.rst

   * implemented in PHP with a MySQL backend, called ``gladiwashere-php-mysql``;
   * implemented in PHP with a Postgresql backend, called ``gladiwashere-php-postgresql``;
   * implemented in Java with a MySQL backend, called ``gladiwashere-java-mysql``; and
-  * implemented in Python/WSGI with a MySQL backend, called ``gladiwashere-python-mysql``.
+  * implemented in Python/WSGI with a MySQL backend, called ``gladiwashere-python-mysql``

 The PHP versions of Glad-I-Was-Here can also be configured with an accessory called ``gladiwashere-php-footer``.
 This accessory adds additional content (a footer) to the main web page.
 This demonstrates the basic functioning of accessories.

+To understand how to package a Ruby-on-Rails application, we have used the "blog" example application used to teach RoR on the ``rubyonrails.org`` website, and packaged it for UBOS.

 You may want to read through the documentation for these apps in this sequence: